 2. A sinking foundation.

-When looking at the outside of your home you may notice that one side appears higher than the other.
+When looking at the outside of your home, you may notice that one side appears higher than the other.
 You can also have a home that is buckling in the middle.
-Maybe when you look at your front porch it seems to be sinking in the middle.
-This is a sign of foundation issues that should be checked out by a structural engineer to see if a foundation repair is needed.
-Your house may need to be lifted up and have interior or exterior foundation repair piers installed in order to fix the issue.
+Or when you look at your front porch, it may seem to be sinking in the middle.
+Any of these signs indicate potential foundation issues that should be checked out by a structural engineer to see if a foundation repair is required.
+Your house may need to be lifted up and have interior or exterior piers installed in order to fix the issue.

-A foundation disturbance is the complete opposite of a sinking foundation.
-A slab foundation can move quite a lot over time.
-This can cause upheaval of your foundation and affect the inside of your home as well as the perimeter.
-A foundation repair is probably in your future if you have a foundation with the following issues: You may see floors that are buckling in your hallway, or you may also see cracks in your tile or a disturbance in your wood floors.
-The most common cause of having upheaval of your foundation is moisture.
-Some causes would be leaking plumbing, insufficient drainage or frost heave.
+Foundation upheaval is the complete opposite of a sinking foundation.
+A slab foundation can move a lot over time.
+This can cause an upheaval of your foundation and affect the inside of your home as well as the perimeter.
+A foundation repair is probably in your future if you observe any of the following issues:

 4. Difficulty opening and closing doors.

 The exterior doors to your home may start to stick when you open or close them.
 You can probably see that the alignment is off when looking at the door and door jam.
 You will need to look at them carefully to see the reason for the sticking.
-Doors will also stick when opening and closing due to moisture in the wood.
-Look at the door as your opening and closing it to see if the alignment is off.
+Doors can start to stick especially in the summer when relative humidity is high and moisture accumulates in the wood.
+Look at the door as you’re opening and closing it to see if the alignment is off.
 Call in a foundation repair expert if you’re seeing your doors out of alignment.

 Take a look at the counters in your kitchen and bathrooms.
 Counters that have started to pull away from the walls can be a sign of serious foundation issues.
-You may also see cracks starting to form in your counter tops.
-This can be a sign of not having proper support for them or it can mean serious foundation issues.
-Once you determine that your support is sufficient you may need to call in a foundation repair expert to do an inspection.
+You may also see cracks starting to form in your countertops.
+This can be a sign of not having proper support for them, or it can mean serious foundation problems.
+Once you determine that your support is sufficient, you should call in a foundation repair expert for a free foundation inspection.